-You may be thinking, “the knot is in the muscle, so the muscles, isn’t it obvious?”, but the answer has more levels to it than just that.
+You may be thinking, “the knot is in the muscle, so it’s made of the muscles, isn’t it obvious?”
+But the answer goes deeper.
 Contrary to popular belief, the body isn’t only composed of muscles, bones, and organs.
 The commonly neglected stuff in between these elements is the truer source of tension.
 Most people have never heard of it, but it’s called “fascia”.

 What is Fascia?